November 23rd, 2005

 Another tip that I have for you is not to leave the laptop on charge all the time.
 I aim to use it on [tag]battery[/tag] at least once a week while helps to keep the battery in tip-top condition.

 This entry was posted on Wednesday, November 23rd, 2005 at 21:28 and is filed under PC Doctor Tips.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.